pohly/external-provisioner/README.md

 - use a service account that has the same RBAC rules as for a normal deployment
 - invoke external-provisioner with `--node-deployment`
+- tweak `--node-deployment-base-delay` to match the expected cluster size and desired response times
 - set the `NODE_NAME` environment variable to the name of the Kubernetes node
 - implement `GetCapacity`